gauravyadav04/Operationalizing_Machine_Learning_Azure/README.md

 ![1](https://user-images.githubusercontent.com/6285945/104132692-ff6ce280-53a4-11eb-9ce4-94f9d7b0aef9.png)

-2. Createed an AutoML experiment, in this step I have configured a compute cluster
+2. Created an AutoML experiment, in this step I have configured a compute cluster and ran an AutoML experiment on the registered Bank Marketing dataset.
+The following screenshots show the successfully completed AutoML run.
+The best model from this experiment was the VotingEnsemble with a weighted AUC score of approximately 95%

 ![4](https://user-images.githubusercontent.com/6285945/104132695-04ca2d00-53a5-11eb-8be3-a8ea8a7609e7.png)

 ![5](https://user-images.githubusercontent.com/6285945/104132699-07c51d80-53a5-11eb-8807-e553c9bdea58.png)

 ![6](https://user-images.githubusercontent.com/6285945/104132700-0ac00e00-53a5-11eb-8a5e-b77afce851de.png)

+3. Deployed the best AutoML model (VotingEnsemble) and enabled logging and apllication insight generation using the logs.py script

 ![7](https://user-images.githubusercontent.com/6285945/104132702-0d226800-53a5-11eb-8b4f-df5db497d03e.png)